lucas-batier/mowing-detection/README.md

 ![S1 list selection](https://github.com/lucasbat20/Grazing-modelling/blob/master/Images/S1list.png)

 ### SENTINEL-2
-2. Select the region of interest by tile in the item list on the left, then select the criteria in the item list on the left (example below for tile 31TGK on year 2018-2019)
+2. Select the region of interest by tile in the item list on the left, then select the criteria in the item list on the left (example below for tile 31TGK on years 2018-2019)

 ![S2 criteria selection](https://github.com/lucasbat20/Grazing-modelling/blob/master/Images/S2select.png)